dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 }
 ~~~

-In the code above, we implement the followings:
+In the code above, we implement the following:

 1. Create variables for **Button**, **RecyclerView**, **SlidingDrawer**, **ImageView** and **TextView**.
 2. Next, create an `initUI()` method to initialize the UI elements and invoke the `setOnClickListener` method of **Button**s to set `MainActivity` as the listener.
 Then invoke the `initUI()` method in the `onCreate()` method.